MiAmigoRyan/MakeChangeProject/README.md

 - Coffee maker

 ## Lessons Learned
 - I learned a lot about the process of building a program.
 I did not apply loops effectively on my first iteration of the project.
 In the future I think I'll invest more time into the psudo code and planning.
 - In this project I spent a lot of time playing with nested loops but eventually realized that my mathamatics were incorrect rather than the logic
 - Using the Math.round(double) was more effective than "double*100" to round.
 - casting a double to an int will turncate or remove which can be problematic, shown by test 4.
+- After creating a working program I realized that loops are not needed.
+I re-wrote the program without loops, original solution is commented out.
+- I also re-organized the declarations to improve readability.

 ## Further questions
 - How to automate the testing step.